What does an eating disorder look like?

 Is An Eating Disorder Affecting Your Life?

 We've adapted this cognitive-behavioral exercise to illustrate how an eating disorder may be impacting your life or the life of a friend or loved one.
-Take a few minutes to complete this eye-opening activity.I want to begin the exercise now.
+Take a few minutes to complete this eye-opening activity.Begin the Exercise

 Thoughts and feelings regarding eating, food, body shape and weight can significantly impact the way people feel about themselves.
 In the midst of an eating disorder, these areas can become overly influential and may take up a lot of time and energy in a person’s life.
 Our interactive tool provides individuals and family members an opportunity to take a personalized look at these impacts.